Sun Safety – Being Safe in the Sun

 BCG Vaccination

-• The vaccine is a live vaccine
+• It is a live vaccine.

-For those travelling overseas the BCG vaccine is only given, if required, following a full risk assessment and tuberculin sensitivity test.
-Travellers under the age of 16 years living and working in a high risk area for more than three months would be considered for vaccination.
+The BCG vaccine is administered only if deemed necessary following a comprehensive risk assessment and tuberculin skin test.
+Travellers under the age of 16, planning to live or work in a high-risk area for more than three months, are particularly encouraged to get vaccinated.

 Resources and information for Tuberculosis and BCG Vaccination